ActianCorp/integration-platform-docs/docs/integration-manager/admin/access-control/user-management.md

 * Create, generate, or reset the API password for a user
 * Enable/Disable Admin access for a user

-<font color="red">I don't see a way to delete a user once created.
-Is there any way to do this so users no longer appear in the list?</font>
-<font color="blue">GGH Feedback - No.  You can just set them to Inactive.
-That way we don't have orphan configurations or anything without users and such.</font>

 ## Adding a New User

 1. Click the profile dropdown in the upper right corner and select **Administration**.